-Offering a coupon is pretty simple, it can be done as a promotion or it can be another email marketing strategy (are you seeing a trend here?!)
+Offering a coupon is pretty simple.
+It can be done as a campaign or it can be another email marketing strategy (are you seeing a trend here?!)

-If you’re wondering what types of coupons sway online shoppers, research has shown that deals that offer a specific dollar amount off of a purchase rank most favorably.
-On the other hand, free shipping is not appealing to consumers so try and come up with something a little more valuable if you sense your customers don’t care so much about shipping costs.
+If you’re wondering what types of coupons make online shoppers swoon, research has shown how deals offering a specific dollar amount off of a purchase rank most favorably.
+On the other hand, free shipping is not appealing to all consumers, so try to come up with something a little more valuable if you sense your customers don’t care so much about shipping costs.

 As marketers, it’s hard to not think about the sale.
 Ultimately, every business’s goal is to get a sale!
 However, the path taken to get to a sale has vastly changed.

-You can use any additional data that you collect from your fans to target your educational materials.
+You can use any additional data you collect from your fans to fine-tune your educational materials.

 #7: Start a New Project

 Crowdsourcing is another top way we see businesses using ShortStack.com.
-That’s because social media provides you with access to a larger audience than anywhere else in the world, so why not take advantage of that?
+That’s because social media provides you with access to a widespread audience, so why not take advantage of that?

-If you’ve been wanting to add some new products, a social marketing campaign can be the perfect place to start.
+If you’ve been wanting to add some new products to your lineup, a social marketing campaign can be the perfect place to start.
 Ask your fans what they’d like to see you offer next.
-If you’ve already narrowed down what you plan to add to your lineup, ask them to vote on their favorite.
+If you’ve already narrowed down what you plan to add to your lineup, ask them to vote on their favorite(s).

 #8: Run Advertising

 Data-driven advertising is perhaps the most personal and successful form of advertising available to marketers.
 Your customers expect a tailored message delivered to them that peaks their interest and doesn’t waste their time.